 The Easy Ham Glaze Recipe That Will Instantly Upgrade Dinner

 Don't spend extra money on a glazed ham.
-Make your own with any baked ham and this easy ham glaze.
+Make your own with a store-bought baked ham and this easy ham glaze.

-Once you know how easy it is to make a glaze with ingredients you have on hand, you’ll never buy an expensive glazed ham again!
+Once you know how easy it is to make a brown sugar glaze with ingredients you have on hand, you’ll never buy an expensive glazed ham again!

 When to Use This Ham Glaze

 The glaze goes on for the final 15 to 30 minutes of cook time, so you definitely don’t want to glaze the ham in advance.
-It’s best to wait until the ham is heated to an internal temperature of 130° F before hitting it with the glaze.
-That way, the sugars will caramelize beautifully instead of burning.
+It’s best to wait until the ham is heated to an internal temperature of 130°F before hitting it with this easy ham glaze.
+That way, the sugars will caramelize instead of burn.

 - 1 fully cooked bone-in ham (5 to 7 pounds)